 The spread of the Wuhan pneumonia epidemic has been out of control in China and as medical resources are extremely scarce in the epidemic center, many patients cannot be diagnosed and treated.
 The cross-infection rate resulting from this lack of medical care and limited tests for the coronavirus has caused the number of cases to soar as families infect each other and communities become a fertile breeding ground while they desperately wait for aid.

 In China, more than 80 cities have implemented a system of closed management quarantine by putting cities off limits to movement in and out of the affected areas, including first-tier cities such as Beijing and Shanghai.

 It is commonly understood that the number of infected people in China is over 100,000, much greater than that of the official statistics, which puts the number of active cases at around 78,000.
 The way that China is testing for the disease has changed, so it is possible that the true scale of the outbreak is unknown.

-Scientists have also raised concerns about the data being reported by China because it excludes patients who have tested positive for the virus but are not presenting with any obvious symptoms.
+Scientists have also raised concerns about the data being reported by China because it excludes patients who have tested positive for the coronavirus, but are not presenting with any obvious symptoms.
 How many of these asymptomatic patients exist is currently unknown, but they will be carriers of the disease if not formally treated and make tracking the spread through contact harder to manage.

 The epidemic has spread to at least 67 countries and regions.
-The total death rate stands at over 3,000 according to data collected by John Hopkins University Center for Systems Science Engineering using data from the WHO, while analysis of the reported cases shows that men are more susceptible to the disease than women by 2.7:1.
+The total death rate stands at over 3,000 according to data collected by the John Hopkins University Center for Systems Science Engineering using data from the WHO, while analysis of the reported cases shows that men are more susceptible to the coronavirus than women by 2.7:1.